 - Exhibit antioxidant effects, due to its role in Increasing the efficiency of oxidative phosphorylation in rat mitochondria under control conditions

-- DSIP has contrasting effects on sleep patterns, with some studies supporting the idea due to the fact that there is a link between DSIP and Slow-wave sleep, and on the other hand, other studies don’t believe such links exist
+- Has contrasting effects on sleep patterns, with some studies supporting the idea due to the fact that there is a link between Delta Sleep Inducing Peptide and Slow-wave sleep, and on the other hand, other studies don’t believe such links exist

-- DSIP may also have a role to play on human lens epithelial cell function.
+- May also have a role to play on human lens epithelial cell function.
 It works through the MAPK Pathway as seen in cell proliferation, motility, differentiation, apoptosis, and survival

 Clinical Studies and Lab Results

 Exhibits geroprotective effects, as discovered by the same study as above, DSIP reduced the age-related switching off of oestrous function.
 The mice tested showed a 24.1% increase in maximum lifespan more than the controlled group and they also exhibited a 22.6 % decrease in the number of chromosome aberrations in the bone marrow cells of the mice.

 Direct correlation between GILZ expression and adipogenesis, with strong links to metabolic syndrome and obesity

 Studies have shown that different levels of DISP play a prominent role in patients that suffer from a major depressive disorder (MDD).
 Depending on the level of Delta Sleep Inducing Peptide in the plasma, and cerebrospinal fluid, there was a shift in the norm of these constituents in patients with MDD

 The peptide can be a potential treatment for epilepsy.
 DSIP acted as an anticonvulsant to decrease the duration of fits in a study carried out on rats suffering from Metaphit-induced epilepsy.